 Step 4 - Assemble the Glass

-Start by apply a long layer of holding sealant across one edge of a piece of glass.
+Start by applying a long layer of holding sealant across one edge of a piece of glass.
 Gently attach another piece of glass by pressing it against the sealant or glue.
 Use holding clamps as you work as these will keep the plastic squares in place while you allow the sealant to dry.
 Carry on attaching the pieces of glass together and use the holding clamps until you have a box with no lid.
 Apply sealant all around the top edges of the open box and lay the final piece over the top.
 Use a cloth to rub away any areas of excess sealant.
 Allow to dry.

 Step 5 - Finish